 The Library Media collection contains over 9,900 DVDs and 9,000+ CDs on the 2nd floor of the library.
-You can check out these items (and Media reserves) at the Circulation desk on the first floor.
+You can check out these items (and Media reserves) at the Check Out Desk on the first floor.
 The Media Department also runs the Digital Media Lab (room 216H), where users can work on a variety of projects and loan A/V equipment.

 Questions?
 Contact us at: 410-455-2332